The Sabbath of Women

 (Link to the French version, Le Sabbat des Femmes)

 This article was first published in the summer of 1991 in Whole Earth Review (a big thank you to Howard Rheingold).
 It has subsequently been widely reprinted internationally and translated into many languages.
-The ideas and much of the text of this article formed the basis of my books on menstruation which were published in 1993, 1998 and 2008.
+The ideas and much of the text of this article formed the basis of Her Blood Is Gold.

 For authorisation to reprint this article elsewhere on the net or in a print publication email me at firstname.lastname@example.org.
 Feel free to use the article in photocopy form in schools and colleges for educational purposes but please email me to let me know where it is being used.
 Always make sure the article is correctly attributed with my name as the author and a link to this site.
 Thanks.